 The Corporation estimates usage not yet billed at year end, which is included in revenues from sales of power.
 This accrual is based on an assessment of unbilled electricity supplied to customers between the date of the last meter reading and the year end.
 Management applies judgement to the measurement of the estimated consumption.
+Significant judgements have also been made in determining the nature of the Corporation's performance obligations, the appropriate process measure and the contract terms to be used in recognizing the related revenue.

-Provisions and contingencies - Notes 3I), 3m), 22 and 23
+Provisions and contingencies - Notes 3(I), 3(m), 22 and 23